statsmodels/statsmodels/docs/source/index.rst

 of many different statistical models, as well as for conducting statistical tests, and statistical data exploration.
 An extensive list of result statistics are avalable for each estimator.
 The results are tested against existing statistical packages to ensure that they are correct.
 The package is released under the open source Modified BSD (3-clause) license.
 The online documentation is hosted at `sourceforge <http://statsmodels.sourceforge.net/>`__.

-Getting Started
+Minimal Example
 ---------------

 Get the data, run the estimation, and look at the results.